aellison1558/Capstone_project_proposal/README.md

 [heroku]: https://thedeathstarter.herokuapp.com/
 ## Minimum Viable Product

 The DeathSTARter is a web application inspired by Kickstarter for the citizens of the Star Wars universe.
-FresherNote allows users to:
+The DeathSTARter allows users to:

 - [X] Create an account
 - [X] Log in / Log out